RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_posts/2018-09-26-RapidDataViz.md

 <img src="/assets/RapidDataViz_files/figure-html/unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

->Well, that clearly unreadble right?
+>Well, that is clearly unreadble right?
 Can you just put linear regressions in there instead?

 Yep, no problem, just edit your smoothing layer to use to `lm` function.
 You also strategically remove the standard error bands because they are all stacked up one above the other...